 Management Issue Objectives / Targets Actions Performance Measure Priority Impacts from adjacent sporting or park open space areas will be managed and minimised.
 Management practices for adjacent sporting or park open space areas will be modified to ameliorate existing or potential impacts to natural areas - for example irrigation practices and fertiliser run off, incremental incursion into natural areas by grounds maintenance crews and dumping of grass clippings.
 Ecological integrity / condition of natural area margin adjacent to sporting or park open space areas.
-O The provision of lighting at adjacent sporting areas will be designed, constructed and used by sporting clubs / users to reduce light pollution of adjoining natural areas and fauna habitat.
+0 The provision of lighting at adjacent sporting areas will be designed, constructed and used by sporting clubs / users to reduce light pollution of adjoining natural areas and fauna habitat.
 Existing sports lighting will be reviewed to identify potential minor adjustments / improvements that can be implemented prior to renewal or replacement of the asset.
-Measures to reduce lighting spill into natural areas from current facilities area assessed and minimisation measures implemented where identified. н Proposals for new or replacement lighting will consider impacts on nocturnal and diurnal wildlife and be subject to the assessment process described previously.
+Proposals for new or replacement lighting will consider impacts on nocturnal Measures to reduce lighting spill into natural areas from current facilities area assessed and minimisation measures implemented where identified.
+New or replacement lighting н asset.
 New or replacement lighting proposals subject to environmental assessment and approval.